Azure/kubeflow-labs/6-distributed-tensorflow/README.md

 **`TfReplicaSpec` Object**

-Note the last two parameters `IsDefaultPS` and `TfPort` that we didn't talk about before.
+Note the last parameter `IsDefaultPS` that we didn't talk about before.

 | Field | Type| Description |
 |-------|-----|-------------|